DennisB97/ClickTrackerDemoFamily/README.md

 The ClickTrackerAPI is an ASP.NET WEB API 2.0 application.
 This API gets both calls from the React webpage and windows application.

+## ClickTrackerStats

+The ClickTrackerStats is a ReactJS website.
+This website provides a way to show own mouseclick data through graphs for any queried day.